 Objectives

-• Learn how to create and model a culture of equity
+• Learn how to create and model a culture of equity.

-Please note: All sessions will be virtual, except for December 4, 2023.
+Please note: All sessions will be virtual.

 Dates, Logistics, Tuition and CME